Fetal Treatment Program of New England

-Sara Belisle of Kensington, N.H. had just come back from visiting her sister in Amsterdam, when she found out she was pregnant.
+Sara Belisle of Kensington, New Hampshire, had just come back from visiting her sister in Amsterdam when she found out she was pregnant.
 Soon afterward, she thought she had lost the baby.
-Fortunately, that wasn't the case-at 10 weeks an ultrasound was performed and Belisle found she was having identical twins.
+Fortunately, that wasn’t the case — at 10 weeks an ultrasound was performed and Sarah found she was having identical twins.
 Three weeks later, she got some bad news.

-Heidi Ramsay Caruso and her husband Paul of Salem, N.H. had been advised by their doctor that, at 23 weeks gestation, they needed to fly to the Midwest the next day to terminate the identical twins she was carrying due to acute twin-to-twin transfusion syndrome.
-After a series of unsuccessful procedures, they had been told that there was no hope to carry the pregnancy to viability and that it was the last and best option to preserve Heidi's health and allow her to get pregnant again.
+Heidi Ramsay Caruso and her husband, Paul, of Salem, New Hampshire, had been advised by their doctor that they needed to terminate Heidi's pregnancy.
+The identical twins she was carrying suffered from acute twin-to-twin transfusion syndrome.
+After a series of unsuccessful procedures, they had been told that there was no hope to carry the pregnancy to viability and that it was the last and best option to preserve Heidi’s health and allow her to get pregnant again.